RomainClaret/tensorneat/README.md

 3. Add gradient descent support for networks in NEAT.
 4. Further optimize TensorNEAT to increase computation speed and reduce memory usage.

-We warmly welcome community developers to contribute to TensorNEAT and look forward to your pull requests!
+We welcome community developers to contribute to TensorNEAT.

 ## Community & Support